6 Important Things To Know Before Traveling To China

 If you are with a group or want to be able to send messages to others in China while in China, make sure to download the WeChat app.
 You’ll have to have someone who is already approved in the app to let you in, so start scrolling through your contacts to see who has been accepted.

-For me, China was not a place where I could slide by identifying words that looked like English or Spanish words.
-For this reason, it is helpful to bring a vegan food card and a translation app.
-You can find vegan food cards online, explaining what your diet consists of in different languages, to print out and bring with you while dining.
+You can download free vegan food cards online, explaining what your diet consists of in different languages, to print out and bring with you while dining.
 Google Translate is also helpful when trying to read labels, product descriptions, or instructions.
-Technology is strange – all you have to do is hold the app up to words, and BAM, it will translate them through the lenses!
+You can download key phrases or entire languages while you have wifi and use them when you are offline or without service.
+This is one example of technology being incredible helpful – with the Google Translate camera function all you have to do is hold the app up to words, and within seconds, it will translate them through the lenses!

 Google Translate helps you understand the words around you by either entering them as text for translation or by snapping a photo

-And by that, I mean to use the toilet, of course.
-Unless you’re in some fancy tourist area, expect to be squatting to do your business in a hole in the ground.
+Unless you’re in fancy tourist area, expect to be squatting to do your business via a hole in the ground.
 Sometimes the bathrooms have sit-down toilets, and sometimes not.
-Most of the time no toilet paper is provided, so be sure to bring your own if you’re into that sort of thing.
-I didn’t have a huge problem with the set-up of the bathrooms because for me it feels more natural to squat, but it is a good thing to be mindful of for folks who have a hard time bending down for different reasons.
+Most of the time no toilet paper is provided so be sure to bring your own, if you’re into that sort of thing.
+I didn’t have a huge problem with the set-up of the bathrooms because for me it feels more natural to squat, but it is a good thing to be mindful of for folks who have a hard time bending down or limited mobility for different reasons.

-I’ve been to a lot of countries and the food is usually pretty similar to the country-specific cuisine that I’ve tried before in the USA.
-But not in the places that we visited in China.
+I’ve been to a lot of countries and the food is usually pretty similar to the country-specific cuisine that I’ve tried before in the US.
+But this was not the case in the places that we visited in China.
 If you think that the food there is going to taste exactly like the Chinese food that you’re used to eating at home, think again!

 In the rural areas at least, the food wasn’t anything like anything that I had before.
-I also had a hard time finding “specialty” plant-based foods, so you’ll have to keep your eating simple (which could be fun!) in those parts of China, or bring lots of snacks.
+I also had a hard time finding “specialty” plant-based foods (think: plant-based cheeses, meats, and ice cream), so you’ll have to keep your eating simple (which could be fun!) in those parts of the country or bring lots of snacks.
 It’s all part of the adventure.
-The big cities, on the other hand, are another story.
-They’re stocked with more familiar and amazing plant-based creations that are just waiting for you to devour them.
-Enjoy!

 Plant-based Chinese food at a restaurant in a rural area